An issue which received little attention from politicians and media in the election campaign is the spiritual and moral decay of our nation.

 The moral and spiritual decay of the nation is the root cause of the escalating political, economic, social and other problems which confront Australia.
 The major political parties, government servants and statutory employees, the media and educationists are not seriously confronting this decay.
 There are some Christians among the above who are conscious of the problems but are oppressed by the secular institutional structures.
 This minority is confronted by some who are totally antagonistic to moral and spiritual values, as well as those who profess commitment or who are nominal Christians, but at the same time pursue and promote secular ideas ideologies and goals which indirectly if not directly undermine the spiritual and the moral.
 The latter are unaware of the effects of their actions.
 There is no indication that Government, the educationists or the media have any answers to our problems.

 The future of Australia must depend on a spiritual and moral revival, which alone can inspire and uplift the political, economic, legal, educational, social and other sectors of Australian life and make possible productive change and development.
 This task rests with Christians who believe in God the Father, Son and Holy Spirit, and who recognise God's Lordship over the earth and all who dwell in it.

-The ALP or the Coalition do not have the answers.
+The Australian Labor Party or the Coalition do not have the answers.
 A spiritual and moral revival is the only answer.
 This will in time inspire and uplift politics and society.